Doris Eileen Lewis (1911-1985)

 With the exception of a two-year period (1934-1936) as a circulation librarian at the University of Toronto, Doris Lewis devoted her professional career to the University of Waterloo and its precursor, Waterloo College.
 She became a lecturer in library science at Waterloo College in 1949, and went on to serve as the head librarian of Waterloo College from 1951 to 1959.

-In 1959, she joined the University of Waterloo as its first chief librarian, a post that she held until 1969.
+In 1959, she joined the University of Waterloo as its first University Librarian, a post that she held until 1969.
 From 1969 until her retirement in 1976, Mrs. Lewis served as a collections development librarian.